aptos-labs/developer-docs/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 #### Additional GCP resources

 This should be enough to get your GCP setup ready to start deploying your fullnode.
-But if you are brand new to GCP, you may want to check out some of our [quickstart guides](https://cloud.google.com/docs/get-started/quickstarts) and [Google Cloud Skills Boost](https://www.cloudskillsboost.google/catalog).
+But if you are brand new to GCP, you may want to check out some of our [guides](https://cloud.google.com/docs/get-started/quickstarts) and [Google Cloud Skills Boost](https://www.cloudskillsboost.google/catalog).

 ## Getting started